-CHIRP was established to fund research projects that have the potential for high impact.
-Since the ongoing viability of CHIRP relies on royalty income, about half of CHIRP funds will go to projects that have significant royalty potential.
+CHIRP funds projects that have the potential for high impact.
+The ongoing viability of CHIRP relies on royalty income; about half of CHIRP funds will go to projects that have royalty potential.
 The following considerations will be used in assessing CHIRP proposals:

-- The anticipated end-result of the project must be of clearly higher impact than most research projects.
+- The anticipated end-result is of higher impact than typical research projects.

-- CHIRP funding must be enabling—the proposal must explain why there is no other reasonable funding avenue.
+- CHIRP funding must be enabling—the proposal must explain why there is no other funding avenue.

 - Research initiation to address significant problems of current strategic value, and that demonstrate likelihood of future external funding, are appropriate for CHIRP.
 Cross-disciplinary proposals are particularly encouraged.

-- For projects that do not have royalty potential, publication of the results in a top-tier venue is necessary but not sufficient for CHIRP funding.
-The research should show promise to move the discipline ahead in a major way and should be capable of receiving very strong external reviews from an appropriate funding agency such as NSF, DOE, DOD, etc.
+- For projects without royalty potential, potential publication in a top-tier venue is necessary but not sufficient for CHIRP funding.
+The research should also show promise to advance the discipline in a significant way.

-- Significant recent college funding to a PI will increase the threshold for a successful CHIRP proposal.
-Such funding includes prior CHIRP awards, professional development leave funds beyond salary, matching funds for research proposals, etc. New faculty who have unspent startup funds are unlikely to be successful with a CHIRP proposal.
+- If a PI has already received significant college funding, that will increase the threshold for a successful CHIRP proposal.
+New faculty who have unspent startup funds are unlikely to be successful with a CHIRP proposal.

 The amount of a CHIRP grant will generally be in the $10,000–$40,000 range.
-Proposals that have been submitted to external agencies can be submitted to the CHIRP, although the format and content will need revision and the funding amount will be less.
-For example, if the research is time critical and shows exceptional promise of high impact, CHIRP funding could be used to get a jump on the research while waiting for the external funding to commence.
+Proposals submitted to external agencies can be submitted to the CHIRP, although the format and content will need revision and the funding amount will be less.
+For example, if the research is time critical and shows exceptional promise of high impact, CHIRP funding could be used to get a jump on the research while waiting for external funding.
 In such a case, the PI may be asked to return unused CHIRP funds when the external grant issues.
 Another example is a proposal to an external agency that is rejected because it is too risky or too preliminary, but it receives very high reviews.

 Proposals that have not been submitted to external agencies should explain why they have not been.
 Possible reasons are that the research is too preliminary, too risky, or that it involves an interdisciplinary team that does not fit into funding agency classifications, or that it is too close to commercialization.

 Submission Deadline: March 14, 2019.
-Email one electronic copy to your chair, and one to Gus Hart (firstname.lastname@example.org).
-Chairs should rank the proposals from their department and submit their rankings to Gus Hart.
-The college is not bound by the department ranking.
+Email one electronic copy to your chair, and one to CPMSfirstname.lastname@example.org.

-Exceptional CHIRP proposals will also be considered at any time throughout the year.
-Before going to the effort of writing a CHIRP proposal, you are welcome to discuss your proposal idea with Associate Dean Gus Hart.
+Exceptional CHIRP proposals will also be considered well before the deadline.
+Before writing a CHIRP proposal, you are welcome to discuss your proposal idea with Associate Dean Gus Hart.